nmmarzano/daily-coding-problem/2020-01-10/README.md

 ## Proposed Solution
 Calculates 10^100000 in 0.050s as opposed to the 1.569s of the naive method.

-Done by "grouping" factors by pairs, doing log2(y) passes.
+Done by "grouping" factors by pairs, doing log2(y) passes as problem size is halved in each pass.
 Visualization:

     2^5